U.S. Bank auto loans review

 - When refinancing or private purchase, the lienholder’s name and payoff amount.

-After you’re approved for an auto loan, you may need to provide proof of car insurance coverage and further proof of your income.
+If you’re approved for an auto loan, you may need to provide proof of car insurance coverage and your income.

 I got the U.S. Bank auto loan.
 Now what?